 On 10 June 2011 this population measured 57.1 x 11.3 m with GPS.
-On 14 June 2012 it measured 54.0 x 10.2 m over an area of 588 m using GPS.
+On 14 June 2012 it measured 54.0 x 10.2 m over an area of 588 m2 using GPS.
 The maximum number of fruiting stems per square meter was nine.
 The estimated average number of fruiting stems per square meter was 0.4.
-On 6 June 2013 the population had noticeably depreciated and measured only 43.6 x 11.4 m over an area of 172.9 m.
+On 6 June 2013 the population had noticeably depreciated and measured only 43.6 x 11.4 m over an area of 172.9 m2.
 The once contiguous population was nearly broken into three patches and for the first time since 1996 the number of plants was so few that individuals could be counted.
 A total of 179 plants were observed, 13 of these were in flower.
 In 2014, the population had recovered slightly from its all time low observed in 2013.
-On 11 June 2014, the population measured 50.3 x 8.5 m over an area of 227 m.
+On 11 June 2014, the population measured 50.3 x 8.5 m over an area of 227 m2.
 A total of 204 plants were counted, 9 of which were in flower.
 In 2015, on 29 June, at total of approximately 118 plants were observed.
-These were found in four small patches on the east side of the population and contained 7, 5, and two patches of 3 plants.
+These were found in four small patches on the northeastern side of the population and contained 7, 5, and two patches of 3 plants.
 Eight of these 18 plants were in flower.
-Most of the population was found along the eastern side of the swamp and contained approximately 100 plants, none of which were in flower.
-The eastern part of the population receives more light and currently is less encroached upon by Phragmites australis.
+Most of the population was found along the southeastern side of the swamp and contained approximately 100 plants, none of which were in flower.
+In 2016, on 13 June, at total of approximately 183 plants were observed.
+These were found in four small patches on the northeastern side of the population and contained 18, 8, 5 and 2 plants.
+None of these 33 plants were in flower.
+Most of the population was found along the southeastern side of the swamp and contained approximately 150 plants, of which nine were in flower.
+The southeastern part of the population receives more light and currently is less encroached upon by Phragmites australis.
 Phragmites australis continues to impact the Zizaniopsis miliacea population and is commingled with it.
 Treating the Phragmites australis by hand with herbicide is highly recommended in this area.